048) American Nerd: The Story of My People by Benjamin Nugent, finished September 7

 046) Simply Science by a number of authors and illustrators for All Aboard Reading, finished September 5

 So this is Large S's first book checked out from the school library and it's a winner.
 A collection of science stories about water and spiders and butterflies and frogs and turtles and stars.
 Each in simple words perfect for reading to a kindergartner and illustrated in a Highlights-friendly style.
 I particularly enjoyed the sharks---holy crap have you ever seen a pink goblin shark???
-That thing is freaky!!!
+That thing is freaky!!!an evening

 I read the whole thing tonight after the kids went to bed.
 I'm excited to share it with the boy who checked it out.
 Stellar first checkout, S. Stellar.